 How to Write a Good Character Backstory

 Before an author can begin to write a character’s backstory, they need to know their characters intimately.
-Writers have to realize that while it’s important for them a lot of detail about the character’s life, it’s not necessary to share everything with the reader.
+Writers have to realize that while it’s important for them to know a lot of detail about the character’s life, it’s not necessary to share everything with the reader.

 Writing a good character backstory is about balance–giving the right amount of detail without dumping it all in the story at once and boring (or losing) the reader.